quantify-os/quantify-core/CONTRIBUTING.md

 A defect is any variance between actual and expected result, this can include bugs in the code or defects in the documentation or visualization.

-Please report defects to the [the GitLab Tracker](https://gitlab.com/quantify-os/quantify-core/-/issues) using the **Defect** description template.
+Please report defects to [the GitLab Tracker](https://gitlab.com/quantify-os/quantify-core/-/issues) using the **Defect** description template.

-[Merge Request Guidelines] for details on best developmental practices.
+[Merge Request Guidelines](#merge-request-guidelines) for details on best developmental practices.

 ### Features

 If you wish to propose a feature, please file an issue on [the GitLab Tracker](https://gitlab.com/quantify-os/quantify-core/-/issues) using the **Feature** description template.
 Community members will help refine and design your idea until it is ready for implementation.
 Via these early reviews, we hope to steer contributors away from producing work outside of the project boundaries.

-Please see the [Merge Request Guidelines] for details on best developmental practices.
+Please see the [Merge Request Guidelines](#merge-request-guidelines) for details on best developmental practices.

 ### Documentation